 Topics Map > Academic & Curricular Administration > Program Changes & Development > Course Array

 What are cross-listed courses?
-What are meets-with courses?Cross-listing exists when a permanent course is offered by two or more departments.
-Generally, one instructor teaches the same material to all students enrolled, regardless of the subject listing through which the student enrolled.
-With the exception of the “subject”, all of the information about the course (number, credits, catalog description, Course ID) is identical for every offering.
+What are meets-with courses?Cross-listing exists when one permanent course is owned by two or more departments.
+With the exception of the “subject”, all of the information about the course (number, credits, catalog description, learning outcomes, Course ID, etc) is identical for every offering.

-Meets-with is a temporary arrangement in which two distinct courses are linked in some way.
+Meets-with is a temporary arrangement in which two different courses are linked.
 Usually, the “link” occurs when all students enrolled attend the same lecture, but they separate to have different discussion sections.
 The different subject matter is conveyed in the discussion sections.
 For example, a course on “Plants and Man” might require students who enroll in Botany to complete labs (appropriate to Biological Science credit), while those who enroll through History of Science would participate in discussion sections (appropriate to Humanities credit).
 The students who enroll in each of the linked components receive instruction appropriate to the component in which they enrolled.